timitek/getrealt-docs/docs/Dashboard/getrealt_settings.md

 **Leads Email** - This is the email address that any leads which are captured will be sent too.

+**Header Image Tag** - This allows you to override the random images that appear at the top of your website pages, with images from your gallery.
+The list of tags which are presented are tags assigned to images from your gallery.

 **Theme** - This is the the theme that defines the look and feel of your website.